You are here

 3M, GE Healthcare and Ford are working together to produce medical equipment to fight COVID-19, including respirators, ventilators and 3D face shields.

-Abbot develops the fastest available molecular point-of-care test for COVID-19, delivering results in as fast as five minutes.
+Abbot developed the fastest available molecular point-of-care test for COVID-19, delivering results in as fast as five minutes.

 Astra Zeneca has concluded an agreement with the European Commission to supply up to 400 million doses of the AZD1222 COVID-19 vaccine.
 Building on the existing agreement with Europe’s Inclusive Vaccines Alliance spearheaded by Germany, France, Italy and the Netherlands, this new agreement will give all EU member states the option to access the vaccine in an equitable manner at no profit during the pandemic.
 It also allows EU Member States to redirect doses to other European countries.